Breed: Mustang and Quarter Horse Cross

 Arrival: Summer 2012

 Mercifully, Spirit was purchased not long after by a young girl and her family who only later learned of the abusive treatment he had endured.
-They cared for him and did all they could to rebuild the trust Spirit once had in people—and in the trailer.
-Even with all their love, innocence was lost and his unassuming faith in the safety of the trailer was broken.
-After years as her faithful jumping partner and a beloved member of the family, Spirit’s legs and joints could no longer support her rising competitive career.
+They cared for him and did all they could to rebuild the trust Spirit once had in people—and the trailer.
+Years later, when Spirit needed to retire from jumping, the family found Hope Reins.